 Remember, though: Books stored on your device can only be opened through the app and we don't permit access to a stored book's file.

-To remove a title from being store for offline reading, first go to your Library, select the 'On Device' tab and then select the 'edit' icon in the upper righthand corner.
-For any title you wish removed, select the red dash, it'll change to look like a green arrow.
-Hit the checkmark in the upper righthand corner once you've select all the titles you want to delete and those titles will be removed.
+To remove a title from being stored for offline reading, first go to your Library, select the 'On Device' tab and then select the 'edit' icon in the upper righthand corner.
+For any title you wish removed, select it's cover to highlight it and then when you're done, hit the mini trash can icon in the upper righthand corner.
+The titles you selected will be removed.

 If you're having trouble storing or reading a title on your device, don't be shy!
 Send Scribd support a message, and they'll see what the trouble may be and look into fixing the problem for you.

 You won't be able to use the 'Store on Device' option when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
 If a title is available to save to your computer, you'll see an blue 'Download' option above the title of the piece.

 It's up to publishers to decide how they want their work to be accessed.
 Some publishers disable downloading for specific titles and the 'Download' option won't be shown for those books.
 You'll still be able to enjoy them on Scribd.com or store them on the app, but they won't be downloadable and printable.

 Remember!
 In order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
 Otherwise you won't be able to view the file you've downloaded.

 Additionally, there are some titles that are for purchase only and not in the subscription collection.
 In order to know whether a 'Buy Now' title will be available for downloading, read up on what 'Buy Now' means.Some of the titles will be accessible for downloading and some won't; again, it depends on what the publisher decided.